marylt/Health-Insurance-Predictions/README.md

-# IS603GroupProject
+# Health Insurance Predictions
-Repository for IS603 Decision Making Support Systems Group Project
+Repository for utilizing Python, Exploratory Data Analytics, and Machine Learning to curate findings and predictions using healthcare data.